zeek/zeek/doc/configuration/index.rst

 A *Bro Cluster* is a set of systems jointly analyzing the traffic of a network link in a coordinated fashion.
-You can operate such a setup from a central manager system easily using BroControl, because BroControl hides much of the complexity of the multi-machine installation.
+You can operate such a setup from a central manager system easily using BroControl because BroControl hides much of the complexity of the multi-machine installation.

-This section gives examples of how to setup common cluster configurations using BroControl (for a full reference on BroControl, see the :doc:`BroControl <../components/broctl/README>` documentation).
+This section gives examples of how to setup common cluster configurations using BroControl.
+For a full reference on BroControl, see the :doc:`BroControl <../components/broctl/README>` documentation.

 Preparing to Setup a Cluster
 ============================

-When setting up a cluster, the same user account (in this document, we refer to this user as the "Bro user") must be set up on all hosts, and this user must have ssh access from the manager to all machines in the cluster, and it must work without being prompted for a password/passphrase (for example, using ssh public key authentication).
+In this document we refer to the user account used to set up the cluster as the "Bro user".
+When setting up a cluster the Bro user must be set up on all hosts, and this user must have ssh access from the manager to all machines in the cluster, and it must work without being prompted for a password/passphrase (for example, using ssh public key authentication).
 Finally, on the worker nodes, this user must have access to the target network interface in promiscuous mode.

-Additionally, you need to have some storage available on all hosts under the same path, which we will call the cluster's *prefix* path.
-In this document, we refer to this directory as ``<prefix>`` (if you build Bro from source, then ``<prefix>`` is the directory specified with the ``--prefix`` configure option, or ``/usr/local/bro`` by default).
+Additional storage must be available on all hosts under the same path, which we will call the cluster's prefix path.
+We refer to this directory as ``<prefix>``.
+If you build Bro from source, then ``<prefix>`` is the directory specified with the ``--prefix`` configure option, or ``/usr/local/bro`` by default.
 The Bro user must be able to either create this directory or, where it already exists, must have write permission inside this directory on all hosts.

 When trying to decide how to configure the Bro nodes, keep in mind that there can be multiple Bro instances running on the same host.
 For example, it's possible to run a proxy and the manager on the same host.
-However, it is recommended to run workers on a different machine than the manager (because workers can consume a lot of CPU resources).
+However, it is recommended to run workers on a different machine than the manager because workers can consume a lot of CPU resources.
 The maximum recommended number of workers to run on a machine should be one or two less than the number of CPU cores available on that machine.
 Using a load-balancing method (such as PF_RING) along with CPU pinning can decrease the load on